 Diekirch - Valkenswaard is a 250 km cycling race from Luxembourg to the Netherlands.
-After our cycling vacation to the Black Forest we had wanted to ride it, but were too late to enroll.
+After our cycling vacation to the Black Forest we had wanted to cycle it, but were too late to enroll.
 This year we were in time.
-At 6:30 in the morning we were at the start, it wasn't very crowded yet.
+At 6:30 in the morning we were at the start.
+It wasn't very crowded yet but would be later.
 In total 1298 people would join.

 It was crowded at the start

 The start was at 7, but as we weren't right at the front we couldn't leave until 7:15.

 The first twenty kilometers were different than we had expected.
 It wasn't mountainous at all.
 Later it became hilly.
 At the famous Tommerberg, with an incline of over 20%, we saw people getting of their bikes to walk.
 We just kept going and passed many people.
 The first checkpoint was after 70 km, in St. Vith.